figaz123/qrcode_example/README.md

 # qrcode_example
-For anyone who interest to make QRcode with python programming language
+For anyone who interest to make QRcode with python.

+before using this code you should install pillow library and qrcode library using pip.

+- pip install qrcode
+- pip install pillow